HeidiSQL/HeidiSQL/out/readme.txt

 ----------------------------------------
 HeidiSQL is an easy-to-use interface and a "working-horse" for web-developers using the popular MySQL-Database.
-It allows you to manage and browse your databases and tables from an intuitive Windows® interface.
+It allows you to manage and browse your databases and tables from an intuitive WindowsÂ® interface.

 With HeidiSQL you will also be able to
 - generate nice SQL-exports